CoghillClanCoding/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 #### Vampire

 The Vampire is a stationary Challenger.
-It's primary purpose is to block the passage of the Hero.
+Its primary purpose is to block the passage of the Hero.
 Being a solid object, it will also block other Challengers.

 ##### Properties